Asthma Friendly Schools Mini-Grant Program

 Application form (PDF) - (Reference Document ONLY)

 Each grant recipient will be asked to complete an Outcomes Report for each project selected.
 Review the Outcomes Report while planning your project to ensure the questions can be answered when you complete your project.

 We ask that all documents, PowerPoint Presentations, and materials you create to support your project be shared with the MDH Asthma Program.
 These materials, with your permission, may be shared with other mini-grant applicants as examples for their projects.

 Confirmation and Notification

 MDH will send you an email confirmation that we have received your online application.
-If you have not received this confirmation within 2 weeks of your submission, please contact Susan Ross by email at email@example.com or 651-201-5629.
+If you have not received this confirmation within 2 weeks of your submission, please email firstname.lastname@example.org or 651-201-5909

 MDH will contact you to set up a time to discuss your online application.
 Final payment is sent only after MDH receives all invoices, receipts, completed Outcomes Report and Data Requests for each project(s).